 Spared the wrecking ball in 2013 (it almost succumbed to a T-shirt-shop takeover), this 1856 landmark is now more precious than ever (and spiffier, after the old-line dining room’s revamp last year).
 Its perfect Sazerac and anti-nouvelle, fork-tender brisket are blessings to be cherished.
 The threat of closure also kick-started some needed changes to the menu and decor (style-wise, you’d never know, but it’s eons fresher).
 There’s an a la carte menu now, but being traditionalists, we still say opt for the six-course prix-fixe menu with a choice of entrées.
 Choose the veal chop or the soft-shell crab meunière (when in season) or go off-menu for the baked garlic chicken Bonne Femme.
-It’s solid if not earth-shattering, authentic Creole cooking, from the sinus-clearing shrimp rémoulade appetizer to the last bread pudding bite.
+It’s solid if not earth-shattering, authentic Creole cooking, from the sinus-clearing shrimp rémoulade appetizer to the last bit of bread pudding.
 Do visit their famous bar before or after dinner.

 New Orleans› Restaurant